Trichy assault rifle: Ammunition

-7.62×39mm ammunition of all types can be used for the TAR.
+7.62×39 mm ammunition of all types can be used for the TAR.

 Variants

 TAR variants.
 From top to bottom: TAR side folding stock, TAR down folding stock and TriCa carbine.

-Trichy Assault Rifle
+Trichy assault rifle

 Main variant with a fixed stock.
+A telescopie M4-type stock can also be used.

-Trichy Folding Stock (Side)
+Trichy folding stock (side)

 TAR variant with a side folding stock.

-Trichy Folding Stock (Down)
+Trichy folding stock (down)

-Unveiled on August 2021, it is a TAR variant with a downfolding stock.
+Unveiled in August 2021, it is a TAR variant with a downfolding stock.

 It's sometimes referred to as a variant with an underfolding stock.

 Trichy Carbine (TriCa)

-Unveiled on January 2021, the TriCa weights 3.17kg and it's marketed for vehicle crews, paratroopers and special forces units looking for a compact weapon.
-The TriCA's firing range is from 150-175 meters.
+Unveiled in January 2021, the TriCa weights 3.17 kg and is marketed as a compact weapon for vehicle crews, paratroopers and special forces units.
+The TriCA's firing range is from 150 to 175 metres.
 A muzzle device is installed on the barrel to minimize muzzle flash and sound when it's fired.

 The TriCa is a clone based on the Arsenal AR-M14SF, but the muzzle device is based on the AKS-74U.
 (Note: Mil Mag erroneously referred to it as the AKMS-74U.)

 It is sometimes known as Baby TAR or TAR-3.